CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 ## What is it?

 To do.
+Andrew.

 ## Selectors

 To do.
+Andrew.

 ## CSS Properties

 > In this section, we are going to write HTML and CSS code, and then see the result in the browser.
 If you find the result too small in the browser, I suggest zooming in.
 In the "View" menu at the top left of the browser, click on "Zoom in".
-Note that each tab in the browser can have a different zoom level.
+Note that each tab in your browser can have a different zoom level.

+### Setup

 To change the appearance or the behavior of an HTML element, you can assign it a CSS property.

 And there are a [loooooot of them](https://www.w3schools.com/cssref/index.php)!

-### Setup

 To test the main ones, we are going to use a stylesheet and an HTML file.